What Does a Religious Education Credentialing Mentor Do?

 All program participants must have a mentor.
 The expected frequency of mentor/mentee contacts is 10 monthly per year of at least an hour duration.
 Those candidates desiring to complete the RE Credentialing program in less than a year are required to have a mentor with the ideal being approx. 1 hour a month for how many months it takes for the candidate to complete it.

-Information for mentor matching will be taken during the Profile Review.
-This information will be passed by the RE Credentialing Director to the LREDA Committee on Mentoring which will use it to match the participant with a mentor during their next (3 or 4 times a year) mentor matching process.
+Information for mentor matching will be taken during the Entry Interview.
+This information will be passed by the Professional Development Programs Manager to the LREDA Committee on Mentoring which will use it to match the participant with a mentor during their next mentor matching process.

 The mentor will contact the participant once the matching has taken place.
 After that, it is the participants’ responsibility to contact the mentor.

-The Office of Religious Education Credentialing will pass along any special mentor requests to the LREDA Committee on Mentoring.
+The Professional Development Programs Manager will pass along any special mentor requests to the LREDA Committee on Mentoring.
 However, the Committee on Mentoring makes all decisions regarding mentor matching and cannot guarantee that the request will be honored.